University Health Service (UHS)

 How do I get Involved?

 Meetings are open to all students at the University of Rochester.
 There is no application process.
 Students are welcome to join the committee at any time during the year.
-For more information about URSHAC, contact Student Chair, or Linda Dudman, Staff Advisor.
+For more information about URSHAC, contact Rachel Shechter or Yifei Lin, Student Co-Chairs or Linda Dudman, Staff Advisor.

 The committee meets every three to four weeks during the academic year.
 Meetings are held in Room 220 on the second floor of the UHS Building.